reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 </Sandpack>

 This may look like a React error, but really React is pointing out a bug in your code.
 Both `roomId` and `serverUrl` may change over time, but you're forgetting to re-synchronize your Effect when they change.
-As a result, you will remain connected to the initial `roomId` and `serverUrl` even after the user picks different values in the UI.
+You will remain connected to the initial `roomId` and `serverUrl` even after the user picks different values in the UI.

 To fix the bug, follow the linter's suggestion to specify `roomId` and `serverUrl` as dependencies of your Effect: